biojava/biojava.github.io/wiki/BioJava:Tutorial:MultiAlignClustalW.md

 `           `
 `           while ( (br.readLine()) != null) {`
 `               // do nothing only read "stdout" from ClustalW`
+`                               // you can put a System.out.print here to prints`
+`                               // the output from ClustalW to console.`
 `           }`
 `           `
 `           exitVal = proc.waitFor();`